 - The FDA requests that they cease distribution, as well as correcting other violations associated with the products.
 Failing to do so could result in enforcement actions.

 This was the first major “FDA action” we’d seen towards the supplement industry since Daniel Fabricant left as chief of the FDA’s supplement division.

-Much of this is due to a research study published by Dr. Pieter Cohen, who found BMPEA in 11 out of 21 supplements containing acacia rigidula, issuing threats such as “Let’s not wait until we have a body count”, despite the fact that there have been no known injuries or adverse event reports due to this ingredient.
+Much of this is due to a research study published by Pieter Cohen, who found BMPEA in 11 out of 21 supplements containing acacia rigidula, exclaiming “Let’s not wait until we have a body count”.
+However, there were no known injuries or adverse event reports due to the ingredient at the time.

 Prior to the FDA’s letters being sent out, the Vitamin Shoppe published a press release stating that they pulled all related products off of the shelves.